isotope-app/isotope-old/spec/index.md

 key exchange with the user that wants to join the channel.
 After performing the key exchange, the server will send the generated public key back to the user, encrypted using the public key of the user.
 The blob will also be signed, in order to prove the channel creator's identity.
+A verify field is also provided to store the MAC.

 ### Diagram